PhonologicalCorpusTools/SLPAA/docs/source/signing_space.rst

     * **Distal**, as in `NEXT <https://asl-lex.org/visualization/?sign=next>`_ or `SINCE <https://asl-lex.org/visualization/?sign=since>`_
     * **Proximal**, as in `BEFORE <https://asl-lex.org/visualization/?sign=before>`_

-The directions for the horizontal axis, however, ...
+The directions for the horizontal axis, however, depend on the preferences of the user as set in the :ref:`global_settings`.
+These adhere to one of two models for the horizontal axis, described in greater detail in the :ref:next section<axis_symmetry>`.
+By default, this first of set of options apply in the program:

 * **Horizontal axis: relative**

     * **Ipsilateral** (by default), as in `SAUSAGE <https://asl-lex.org/visualization/?sign=sausage>`_
     * **Contralateral** (by default), as in `GAME <https://asl-lex.org/visualization/?sign=game>`_

+Alternatively, the directions for the horizontal axis can be defined as:

 * **Horizontal axis: absolute**